How to use a CakePHP API as the data backend for Ember in 30 minutes

 Verify you can add a new record to your CakePHP database using your Ember frontend by:

-- making sure the input fields are there
+• Making sure the input fields are there

 If things went well:

-tab):- one for the CORS
+• One for the CORS OPTIONS

-- one for the actual
+• One for the actual POST request

-- you should be able to see the new record in your CakePHP database
+• You should be able to see the new record in your CakePHP database

 11. Adding the view/edit actions